 What are the symptoms of Prostate Enlargement?

-Prostate Enlargement is largely characterized by urinary symptoms such as:
+Prostate Enlargement is mainly characterised by urinary symptoms such as:

 How can we help you?